29cengi/SpoofMyDevice_Devices/README.md

 ## How To Import Presets
 1. Launch [SpoofMyDevice](https://github.com/BuSung-dev/SpoofMyDevice)
 2. Go to Settings > Presets > Preset source URL
-3. Select Custom and paste GitHub repository URL
+3. Select Custom and paste GitHub repository URL with ".git" at the end
 4. Wait after importing preset URL